sapcc/networking-ccloud/docs/design/04-availbility-zones.md

 past this number of networks we will need to add another BGW pair and implement network-BGW scheduling inside the driver (so we most likely will need to go with BGW scheduling from the start).

-Networks will be deployed on demand
+Networks will be deployed on demand.

-Note: On the BGW we can also share single subnets of a l3 network
+Note: On the BGW we can also share single subnets of a L3 network

 FIXME: VRFs on bordergateway - explanation why do we need it
- * vxlan vrf fooo only for external networks
+ * vxlan vrf foo only for external networks

 Internal networks:
 ```